lungothrin/bottled-shell/README.md

 Run systemd with namespace in WSL2.
 Inspired by [subsystemctl](https://github.com/sorah/subsystemctl)

-## Difference with other solutions
+## Difference from other solutions

 - Launch systemd-enabled shell from start menu & VSCode